A direct detection of neutral hydrogen intensity mapping on Mpc scales at $z\approx 0.32$ and $z\approx 0.44$: Results

 where the integration sums over all the $k$-pixels in the delay-transformed visibility data cube and $w(\bm{k})$ is the inverse covariance weight discussed before. $W(kR) = 3 j_1(kR)/(kR)$ is the Fourier transform of the spherical top-hat function with $j_1$ being the spherical Bessel function of the first kind.

-As shown in \autoref{ps_table}, our measurements are most sensitive to scales around 1.0 Mpc.
-We use the bootstrapping method to estimate $\sigma_{\rm HI}$ at $R= 1.0$ Mpc, by running 8000 realizations with each realization selecting $10^4$ k-pixels that are not flagged.
+As shown in \autoref{ps_table_BLF} and \autoref{ps_table}, our measurements are most sensitive to scales around 1.0 Mpc.
+We choose the UVDF results as they exhibit better S/N, and use the bootstrapping method to estimate $\sigma_{\rm HI}$ at $R= 1.0$ Mpc, by running 8000 realizations with each realization selecting $10^4$ k-pixels that are not flagged.
 In each realization, a value of $\sigma_{\rm HI}$ is calculated according to the $k-$pixels selected.
 This allows us to constrain the rms of HI density to be $\sigma_{\rm HI} = (0.44\pm 0.04)\,{\rm mK}$ at $z\sim0.32$ and $\sigma_{\rm HI} = (0.63\pm 0.03)\,{\rm mK}$ at $z\sim0.44$, at the scale of 1.0 Mpc.
-The results for $\sigma_{\rm HI}$ coherently sum over all $k$-points used, and thus can be used as an indicator for the overall statistical significance of the measurements.
-Our results have high statistical significance of our detections at both redshifts, demonstrating the capability of MeerKAT observations for interferometric HI intensity mapping.
+The results for $\sigma_{\rm HI}$ coherently sum over all $k$-points, and thus is an indicator for the overall statistical significance of the measurements.